divan/expvarmon/README.md

 and expvar will add handler for "localhost:1234/debug/vars" to your app.

 By default, expvars adds to variables: *memstats* and *cmdline*.
-It's enough to monitor memory memory and garbage collector status in your app.
+It's enough to monitor memory and garbage collector status in your app.

 ### Run expvarmon